Bikilaketema/Bookstore/README.md

    - Admins can add new books to the catalog, including details like title, author, genre, description, and price.
    - Admins can remove books from the catalog if they are no longer available.

-## Technologies Used
+## Technologies Used 💻

-The Online Bookstore web application is built using the following technologies:
+The BB Online Bookstore web application is built using the following technologies:

 - **MongoDB**: A NoSQL database used for storing book and user data.
 - **Express.js**: A web application framework for Node.js used to build the backend API.